abbasghori29/CAD-material-tracker/README.md

 ## Usage

+### Managing Tags

+Before processing PDFs, you can manage which tags the system detects:

+1. **Access Tag Management**: Click the "Manage Tags" button in the header
+2. **View Tags**: See all currently configured tags in a sortable table
+3. **Add Single Tag**:
+   - Enter tag ID (e.g., `GL-10`, `BR-1`, `MT-05`)
+   - Enter description (e.g., "Tempered Glass Window")
+   - Click "Add Tag"
+4. **Bulk Upload via CSV**:
+   - Click "Download Template" to get the CSV format
+   - Edit CSV with your tags: `tag,description`
+   - Click "Upload CSV File" and select your file
+   - System validates and imports all tags
+5. **Remove Tags**: Click the "Delete" button next to any tag to remove it
+6. **Download Tags**: Click "Download Template" to export all current tags as CSV

+> **Note**: After adding or removing tags, restart the server for changes to take effect in the detection system.

+### Processing PDFs

 1. **Upload PDF**: Drag and drop your CAD drawings PDF or click to browse
 2. **Configure Pages** (optional): Set start and end page numbers, or leave empty to process all pages
 3. **Start Processing**: Click "Start Processing" to begin extraction